Hi! Nice to meet you on my website.

 What about sharing my love for working clay and my expertise in pottery?

-Since the opening of my new studio on the topfloor of my home, I have started giving evening classes, teaching small groups of not more than three or four people interested in finding their way in ceramics.
+Since the opening of my new studio on the topfloor of my home a few years ago, I have started giving evening classes, teaching small groups of not more than three or four people interested in finding their way in ceramics.
 My longstanding experience in education certainly comes in handy!
+Hopefully it will be possible to restart the courses next September.